VamshiReddy02/DevOps-Journey/Days/Day5.md

 is capable of routing packets across networks and working as bridge, it is capable of filtering local area network traffic.
 A bridge router or brouter is a network device that works as a bridge and as a router.
 The brouter routes packets for known protocols and simply forwards all other packets as a bridge would.
 Brouters operate at both the network layer for routable protocols and at the data link layer for non-routable protocols.
 As networks continue to become more complex, a mix of routable and non-routable protocols has led to the need for the combined features of bridges and routers.
 Brouters handle both routable and non-routable features by acting as routers for routable protocols and bridges for non-routable protocols.

+### Bridge

+A network bridge device is primarily used in local area networks because they can potentially flood and clog a large network thanks to their ability to broadcast data to all the nodes if they don’t know the destination node’s MAC address.
+A bridge is a type of computer network device that provides interconnection with other bridge networks that use the same protocol.
+Bridge devices work at the data link layer of the Open System Interconnect (OSI) model, connecting two different networks together and providing communication between them.
+Bridges are similar to repeaters and hubs in that they broadcast data to every node.
+However, bridges maintain the media access control (MAC) address table as soon as they discover new segments, so subsequent transmissions are sent to only to the desired recipient.

+A bridge uses a database to ascertain where to pass, transmit or discard the data frame.
+1. If the frame received by the bridge is meant for a segment that resides on the same host network, it will pass the frame to that node and the receiving bridge will then discard it.
+2. If the bridge receives a frame whose node MAC address is of the connected network, it will forward the frame toward it.